 Exhibition poster, Reeds Talking, Mountains Walking by Lin Martin, 22 July -21 August 2010

-Collection of visitor attendance numbers and statistics from the USC Art Gallery exhibitions has been kept and is available through the USC Research Bank.
+Collection of visitor attendance numbers and statistics from the UniSC Art Gallery exhibitions has been kept and is available through the UniSC Research Bank.
 The data is broken down into male and female, and whether staff of the university, students, volunteers or the general public.
 Visitor numbers are used to indicate the effectiveness of promotion campaigns within the community as well as a measure of the annual growth in attendance at the Gallery.

 Image source: Exhibition brochure cover, Space Invaders by Margaret Ellen Turner exhibition, 21 November - 20 December 2013